Israel and the Syrian Civil War

 December 10, 2012

-Israeli Strategy towards the Syrian Crisis
+Israeli Strategy towards the Syrian Civil War

 The current situation in Syria only confirms Israel’s belief that the Middle East is inherently unstable.
 Many Israeli settlers on the Golan Heights hope that eventually a new regime will come to Syria which will be ready to cede the Golan Heights to Israel.
 Perhaps this will also be an opportunity to make peace with Syria.
 For this reason, it is important to get the most accurate picture we can about Israel’s current actions towards Syria.
 At a first glance, they seem to be very confusing and mixed.
 As the Financial Times reported “Israeli leaders are watching events across the border with a blend of worry, hope and frustration”.
 This is because they are worried that Assad might make irrational moves or that the weapons might fall into terrorists’ hands.
 In regards to its long-term strategy, Israel seems to be evaluating the following elements.